-Now I'm not going to analyse the Commandments one at a time (yes, there is grace and mercy, even here!) - that's better done in the Bible Classes - but there is one structural characteristic that I want to point out.
-There are, of course, ten of them (otherwise we wouldn't call them the "Ten Commandments"!) - all except numbers Four and Five are prohibitions ("don't's") and those two are more positive ("do's").
+Now I'm not going to analyse the Commandments one at a time (yes, there is grace and mercy, even here!) - but there is one structural characteristic that I want to point out.
+There are, of course, ten of them (otherwise we wouldn't call them the 'Ten Commandments'!) - note that all except numbers Four and Five are prohibitions ("don't's") and those two are more positive ("do's").
 It's interesting that those two are positive, because they form a transition from the first four that define our relationship with God and the last six that define our relationship with other covenant people.
 The link between these two groups is a pair of "do's" instead of the "don't's" that people usually associate with the Ten Commandments.